NetSweet/netsuite/README.md

 If you'd like more accurate time conversion support, include the `tzinfo` gem.

-This gem is built for ruby 2.6.x+, but should work on older versions down to 1.9.
-There's a [1-8-stable](https://github.com/NetSweet/netsuite/tree/1-8-stable) branch for ruby 1.8.x support.
+This gem is built for Ruby 2.6.x+, but should work on older versions down to 1.9.
+There's a [1-8-stable](https://github.com/NetSweet/netsuite/tree/1-8-stable) branch for Ruby 1.8.x support.

 ## Configuration

 The most important thing you'll need is your NetSuite account ID.
-Not sure how to find your account id?
+Not sure how to find your account ID?
 [Here's a guide.](http://mikebian.co/find-netsuite-web-services-account-number/)

 How you connect to NetSuite has changed a lot over the years and differs between API versions.
 For instance:

 * Older API versions (~2015) allowed authentication via username and password
-* Newever API versions (> 2016) still allowed for username and password authentication, but required an application ID
+* Newer API versions (> 2016) still allowed for username and password authentication, but required an application ID
 * "OAuth", which requires four separate keys to be manually generated, was supported sometime after 2015
 * API versions greater than 2018_2 require `endpoint` to be set directly ([more info](https://github.com/NetSweet/netsuite/pull/473))

 Here's an example connection configuration.
-You don't want to actually use username + password config; token based authentication is detailed below in a separate section:
+You don't want to actually use username + password config; Token Based Authentication is detailed [in a separate section](#token-based-authentication):

 ```ruby
 NetSuite.configure do